initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2023.md

 Participants stayed at the Graduate Hotel on the Cornell Tech campus on Roosevelt Island.

 ### The Hackathon
 Project teams self-selected projects on Monday after considering the project proposals.
-The teams coded throughout the week, and made project presentations and demos on Saturday.
+The teams coded throughout the week, and made project presentations and demos on Sunday.
 Six hackathon teams submitted projects this year.
 Projects were judged by Sarah Allen (IC3), Patrick McCorry (Arbitrum Foundation), and Surya Bakshi (Offchain Labs).
 The judging criteria were novelty, practicality, user experience, technical difficulty, and maturity of development within the week.

 **Top 3 Projects:**